-Carving Out a Space with NASA
+Sharing Space with NASA

-Sharper eyes on climate change
+Sharper eyes on climate change, water supplies

 Stamnes, director of the university’s Light and Life Lab, introduced a new mathematical algorithm for predicting how radiation transfers through layered material in the 1980s.
 Today he works with satellite imagery processing, utilizing techniques that algorithmically sharpen our understanding of ice and snow cover in polar regions and the phytoplankton living in the world's oceans.

-Working with scientists at NASA's Langley Research Center in Virginia and the Goddard Space Flight Center in Maryland, as well as researchers at the University of Arizona, the University of Maryland and several private companies, Stamnes and Huang helped refine models that draw on lidar (light detecting and ranging) measurement data collected by NASA's orbiting ICESat-2 satellite.
+Working with scientists at both NASA's Langley Research Center in Virginia and its Goddard Space Flight Center in Maryland — as well as researchers at the University of Arizona, the University of Maryland and several industry partners) — Stamnes and Huang helped refine models that draw on lidar measurement data collected by NASA's orbiting ICESat-2 satellite.

 Stevens doctoral candidate Jiuyi Zhang was also honored by NASA in its 2021 annual report for related work in photonics, developing a novel method for measuring the absorption spectra in the atmosphere.

-Stevens electrical and computer engineering professor Negar Tavassolian leverages specially focused radars and conventional cameras to develop a new type of wireless monitor for heartbeat and respiration that could benefit astronauts, flight crews — and, eventually, all of us.
+Stevens electrical and computer engineering professor Negar Ebadi leverages specially focused radars and conventional cameras to develop a new type of wireless monitor for heartbeat and respiration that could benefit astronauts, flight crews — and, eventually, all of us.

-Tavassolian, supported in part by a NASA grant and working with the Hoboken-based technology firm Autonomous Healthcare, has created algorithmic systems that focus the radar antenna's scanning beams more precisely on the chest and abdomen.
+Ebadi, supported in part by a NASA grant and working with the Hoboken-based technology firm Autonomous Healthcare, has created algorithmic systems that focus the radar antenna's scanning beams more precisely on the chest and abdomen.

 One example: during floods, certain lower-resolution satellite images could be integrated with more powerful ground-based sensors to confirm local conditions, then tap into higher-resolution commercial satellites temporarily to gather additional imagery during disaster response — all automated, and in real time.

-Keeping space stations running
+Keeping the space stations running

-Stevens alumnus Ron Cobbs M.Eng. ’12 directs avionics and payloads as a chief engineer on the famed International Space Station (ISS), which has orbited Earth with a changing mix of international astronauts and scientists, modules and equipment since 1998.
+Stevens alumnus Ron Cobbs M.Eng. ’12 directs avionics and payloads as a chief engineer on the International Space Station (ISS), which has orbited Earth with a changing mix of international astronauts and scientists, modules and equipment since 1998.

 Cobbs’ decorated career at NASA’s Johnson Space Center (JSC) in Houston spans more than three decades.
 In 2014 he was awarded the Director’s Commendation Award — the highest honor given by the space center — and Cobbs says his Stevens master's degree and graduate certificate in systems engineering fueled his rapid rise within the organization.